urbn8/whatsonsaigon/plugins/rainlab/user/README.md

 If a user experiences too many failed sign in attempts, their account will be temporarily suspended for a period of time.
 This feature is enabled by default and will suspend an account for 15 minutes after 5 failed sign in attempts, for a given IP address.
 You may disable this feature by switching **Throttle attempts** to the OFF setting.

 As a security precaution, you may restrict users from having sessions across multiple devices at the same time.
-Enable the **Prevent concurrent sessions** to use this feature.
+Enable the **Prevent concurrent sessions** setting to use this feature.
 When a user signs in to their account, it will automatically sign out the user for all other sessions.

 #### Notifications